 Product Canvas technique focuses on the idea and allows to organize your vision.
 Persona Canvas, on the other hand, allows defining your prototype user in great details.
 You can give him a name, come up with characteristics or hobbies – even adding a sample photo can be helpful.
 A very detailed description is helpful to determine to whom we want to deliver our product, and what needs and behaviors our app should answer.

 App creators often focus on the functions.
 However, even the best feature ideas will go unnoticed, if it’s not clear in the app how to find them.
 The strategy of moving around the app should be well-thought and mapped out as well.
-While working on UX in one of our apps – Timble, we prepared an original template – The Right Way Canvas, which allows to write down all the possible user paths around the app, step by step, to make better use of all the features included.

 In a ready-made application, it is indispensable to implement mechanisms reporting users’ activity – what do they click on, how much time they spend on each screen, or how often they come back to the program.
 Free platforms, like Google Analytics, can help with collecting such information.
 Later in time, gathered data will allow you to confront your initial, subjective assumptions with actual user behaviors and preferences.